NASA-PDS/doi-service/docs/design/pds-doi-service-srd.md

 3. The service submit the DOI object to the IAD Service and verifies return values
 4. The service posts Released/Published DOI information to Tracking Service and forwards response to Operator

+### Operator is alerted if a DOI is not processed nominally by the DOI provider
+1. PDS EN operator receives email on DOIs which:
+    - have been pending for too long (e.g. 2 days)
+    - have been in a reserved or draft status without release for too long (e.g. 2 years)

+2. the PDS EN operator can see a dashboard of all the DOIs with status
+3. the submitter can see a summary and status of all the DOI submitted by its node.

 ---

 ## Requirements